 Description and Review of Academic Intervention Services

-- Whether instructional services and/or support services are offered during the regular school day or during an extended school day or year
+- whether instructional services and/or support services are offered during the regular school day or during an extended school day or year and

 Ref: 8 NYCRR §§100.1(g); 100.2(r), (ee); 100.4(b)(4), (d) (Academic Intervention Services)